qsheltier/sactilgis/README.md

 #### The `origin` section

-This section is optional and should only used if your branches are created from outside of any branches you are processing.
-A common example for that would be branches created from tags; as tags usually do not belong to a branch, sactilgis can not assign them automatically.
+This section is optional and should only be used if your branches are created from outside any branches you are processing.
+A common example for that would be branches created from tags; as tags in Subversion usually do not belong to a branch, sactilgis can not assign them automatically.
 Instead, the `origin` section is used to point sactilgis to where the tag is actually coming from.

+If the origin of a branch is a tag defined in the configuration, use the `tag` element.
+If the origin of a branch is not a tag but a branch that sactilgis cannot detect automatically (e.g. because it was created without copying an existing branch), use the `branch` and `revision` elements.

+tag
+: The name of the tag the branch was copied from.
+If this element is used, `branch` and `revision` will be ignored.

 branch
 : The name of the branch the tag was copied from.